-'A building that touches the ground more lightly'
+'Smart means that a building touches the ground more lightly'

 Andrew Whalley, Chairman of Grimshaw, discusses his ideas for smart buildings and the Sustainability Pavilion he designed for Expo 2020 in Dubai.